-It is interesting to me that the purple dye used to make the priestly garments in God’s temple and the royal garb worn by ancient kings came from two different dyes, a blue one (tekhelet) and a red one (argaman), which turn PURPLE when laid out in the warmth and light of the sun.
-Both dyes come from humble creatures of the sea.
-Even the noble woman described in Proverbs 31 of the Bible is commended for dressing all her children in PURPLE.
-No created thing is meant to be the salvation of another soul.
+It is interesting to me that the purple dye used to make the priestly garments in God’s temple and the royal garb worn by ancient kings came from two different dyes, a blue one (tekhelet) and a red one (argaman).
+Dyes which turn both become PURPLE when laid out in the warmth and light of the sun.
+These two dyes come from humble creatures of the sea.
+Even the noblewoman described in Proverbs 31 of the Bible is commended for dressing all her children in PURPLE.
+No created thing is to be the salvation of another soul.
 Our call as a people is to love one another and to speak the truth in love.
-It is important to expose our “blueness” and our “redness” to the rays of God’s light, so that we may become a nation of true integrity.
+It is essential to expose our “blueness” and our “redness” to the rays of God’s light so that we may become a nation of true integrity.
 The word integrity is directly associated with integration!

-The common greeting spoken by the Jewish people is shalom.
+The standard greeting spoken by the Jewish people is shalom.
 We think of shalom as peace, but shalom is far more than peace.
 Shalom is also balance and completion, harmony, and integration.
-When we speak shalom, we are essentially wishing PURPLE-ness to others.
+When we speak shalom, we essentially wish PURPLE-ness to others.
 Allow me to explain.
-The word shalom in Hebrew comes from the concept of opposites being brought together, namely that of RED FIRE (shin) being led by the Shepherd’s staff (lamed) to that of BLUE WATER – (mem).
-Only with the RED and the BLUE being led together can we have true peace.
-This is how we must seek to mend our society’s PURPLE fabric, by allow ourselves to be led together by the Shepherd of our souls.
+The word shalom in Hebrew comes from the concept of opposites being led together, namely that of RED FIRE (shin) directed by the Shepherd’s staff (lamed) to that of BLUE WATER – (mem).
+Only with the RED and the BLUE uniting can we experience true peace.
+This is how we must seek to mend our society’s PURPLE fabric, by allowing ourselves to be led together by the Shepherd of our souls.

-Before you tell yourself that you are person of peace, ask yourself honestly how you have spoken to those in your family or about those in your community who are a different “color” than you.
-Prejudice is about OTHERING and it is not only a black and white issue it is also a blue and red issue.
-While we claim we are FOR all the good things, we ought to become aware of how we are participating in “othering” and tearing down rather than building up our society’s purple fabric.
+Before you tell yourself that you are person of peace, ask yourself honestly how you have spoken to those in your family or about those in your community who are a different hue than you.
+Prejudice is about OTHERING, and it is not only a black and white issue; it is also a blue and red issue.
+While we claim we are FOR all the right and good things, we ought to become aware of how we are participating in “othering” and tearing down rather than building up our society’s purple fabric.

-May we become the color we are most intended to be as a nation of red, white and blue.
+May we become the color we are meant to be as a nation of red, white, and blue.
 May the RED and the BLUE be increasingly weaved together with the white holiness of God.
 “For a cord of three strands is not easily broken” (Ecclesiastes 4:12).